TheJelmega/prog-lang/design/README.md

 - a `for` expression extracting a value from an interator, looping until the iterator is empty
 - a labelled block expression running a loop exactly once, but allowing the loop to exit early with `break`

-All six types of loop expression support `break` expressions and labels.
+All five types of loop expression support `break` expressions and labels.
 All except labelled block expressions support `continue` expressions.
 Only `loop` and labelled block expressions support evaluating to non-trivial values.